 2. Always ask; never grab!

-Some non-disabled people assume it is okay to grab a visually impaired individual, and lead them.
-Think for a sec, would you seize a non-disabled person without their consent in a bid to offer help?
+Some persons without disabilities assume it is okay to grab a visually impaired individual, and lead them.
+Think for a sec, would you seize a person without disability, without their consent in a bid to offer help?
 Clearly, such action may cause them to feel disoriented.
 Sometimes, it may cause panic.

 You’re also much discouraged from petting or distracting a guide dog.
-As you might know, the guide dog directs the PWDs movement and keeps them safe.
+As you might know, the guide dog directs the person with disabilities movement and keeps them safe.
 As such, any distraction could be life-threatening to someone with low vision.

 When you want to guide someone with visual impairment, it is best to follow their instruction.
 If you didn’t know, it is ill-advised to grab a blind person’s cane or another mobility aid without their permission.